Clinical Physiotherapy 2 G (11555.1)

 Placements will be outside the ACT and around Australia.

 The successful completion of the clinical placement is a mandatory element of the Unit and the assessment of the Unit.

-It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical by email.
+It is expected that students unable to fulfil these participation requirements will inform the Clinical Convenor as soon as practical by email.

 Absence from a Clinical Placement

 Absence from external placement activities must be reported to the clinical educator on site and clinical coordinator at UC.
 Failure to adhere to these requirements may result in failure of the associated assessment piece.

 Consideration will be given for illness, however evidence such as a medical certificate will be required.

 Students are assumed to have basic IT skills.

 - Travel to practical and work integrated learning (clinical education) locations

 - Accommodation costs at interstate placements